kikrishn/Blog/_posts/2021-02-21-lebesgue-ftc-1.md

 ---
 layout: post
-title: The Lebesgue Fundamental Theorem of Calculus
+title: Measure Theory and Differentiation (Part 1)
 tags:
   - analysis
 ---

-So I had an analysis exam last week which roughly covered the material in chapter 3 of Folland's "Real Analysis: Modern Techniques and Their Applications".
+So I had an analysis exam <s>yesterday</s> <s>last week</s> a while ago (this post took a bit of time to finish writing).
+It roughly covered the material in chapter 3 of Folland's "Real Analysis: Modern Techniques and Their Applications".
 I'm decently comfortable with the material, but a lot of it has always felt kind of unmotivated.
 For example, why is the [Lebesgue Differentiation Theorem][1]